kelvinyelyen/kinde-auth/README.md

 # Kinde Authentication For Nextjs

-This project serves as a comprehensive template designed to facilitate the authentication process within a Next.js application using the Kinde authentication service.
-With this template, developers can seamlessly implement secure Login and Registration forms, all conveniently accessible and customizable through the Kinde Profile interface.
-Moreover, the template enables effortless expansion by enabling the addition of various authentication providers, simplifying the integration process through user-friendly instructions.
+This project offers a comprehensive blueprint aimed at simplifying the authentication process within a Next.js application using the Kinde authentication service.
+By employing this template, developers can effortlessly incorporate secure Login and Registration forms, all conveniently accessible and modifiable through the Kinde Profile interface.
+Aditionally, the template enables easy expansion by supporting the integration of various authentication providers, streamlining the process with user-friendly instructions.

 ## One-click Deploy